cole-brokamp/aiRpollution/README.md

 Contact me (cole dot brokamp at gmail dot com) if you would like access to the system data file.

 Note: This package does not censor the predictions at any upper limit.
-It may be useful to censor some of the linear model predictions at 10 times the observed maximum.
+It may be useful to censor some of the linear model predictions at 3 times the observed maximum.

+This package is based on work completed for my dissertation.
+For more details, see: http://colebrokamp.com/dissertation